 Why you will love this recipe:

-- It's so simple and easy to make and is ready in under 20 minutes.
+- This vegan pasta recipe is so simple, quick and easy to make and is ready in under 20 minutes.

 - This homemade vegan sun dried tomato and spinach pasta makes great leftovers and stores well in the fridge so it's perfect for meal prep.